ashafaei/ubc3v/README.md

 Each section has a `groundtruth.mat` file that contains the **posture** and the **extrinsic camera parameters** for the images.
 Note that the intrinsic camera parameters of our dataset is identical to that of `Kinect 2` depth camera.

+In the next section we show how you can use this toolkit to:

+* Easily access the data.
+* Generate point cloud from the depth image.
+* Use the extrinsic camera paramters to merge the generated point clouds from different viewpoints.
+* Draw the posture in the reference coordinate space.

 ## UBC3V Toolkit
 The Matlab toolkit for UBC 3 View Dataset facilitates data access and use in Matlab.
 Grab a copy of this project and navigate through the root folder in matlab.
 Run `init` to initialize the script.